hphelion/documentation/commercial/GA1/commercial.update-101-troubleshooting.md

 **Solution:**

-1. Use `nova list` to determine IP of controllerMgmt node, then SSH to it:
+1. Use `nova list` to determine IP of controllerMgmt node:

+2. SSH into the node:

 		ssh heat-admin@$IP

-2. Verify replication is out of sync:
+3. Verify replication is out of sync:

 		sudo mysql -e "SHOW STATUS like 'wsrep_%'"

-3. Stop mysql:
+4. Stop MySQL:

 		sudo /etc/init.d/mysql stop

-4. Verify it is down by running the mysql client as root.
-It _should_ fail:
+5. Verify that MySQL is down by running the MySQL client as root.
+The command *should* fail:

 		sudo mysql -e "SELECT 1"

-5. Start controllerMgmt0 MySQL back up in single node bootstrap mode:
+6. Start controllerMgmt0 MySQL back up in single node bootstrap mode:

 		sudo /etc/init.d/mysql bootstrap-pxc

-6. On the remaining controller nodes obseved to be having issues, utilize the IP address via `nova list` and login to them.:
+7. On the remaining controller nodes obseved to be having issues, utilize the IP address using `nova list` and login to them.:

 		ssh heat-admin@$IP